 In my family, we always have a big bowl of black-eyed peas and ham for lunch on New Year’s to bring luck in the new year.
 Here in Spain, I’ve swapped those black-eyed peas and ham for lentils and chorizo sausage.

 Spanish tradition says that each of the tiny round lentils represents a coin.
 Eating the soup of “coins” for lunch on New Year’s Day is believed to bring you wealth in the coming year!
 Not to mention this hearty soup is a great way to warm up on this chilly January day.

 Some say you can bring different types of luck depending on what you put in your glass.
 Looking for love?
-Drop in a strawberry, cherry or raspberry.
+Drop in a strawberry, cherry, or raspberry.
 Want to assure fidelity?
-Be sure that gold object is your wedding ring!
+Be sure that the gold object is your wedding ring!

-The first step of the New Year better be the right one!
-In Spain many people believe that to kick the new year off on the right foot, you have to use your right foot.
-Some say that the first step you take after the bells chime in the New Year should be with the right foot.
+The first step of the new year better be the right one!
+In Spain many people believe that to kick the new year off on the right foot, you have to literally use your right foot.
+They say that the first step you take after the bells chime should be with the right foot.

 If all of the above luck-bringing tricks and traditions leave you lacking in luck, there is one more opportunity to bring good fortune on January 17, the day of San Antón.
 San Antón is the patron saint of animals and is said to cure animals of disease on this day.

 Bakers celebrate this Saint’s day by making panecillos, small round cookies marked with a cross.
 It is said that if you save one of these cookies with a coin throughout the year, it will make you financially fortunate!

 - Spanish Holiday Recipes: Try any of these delicious dishes for Christmas or New Year’s this year!

 - Three King’s Day in Spain: All about this holiday that takes place on January 6th.

 - 9 Signs it’s Almost Christmas in Spain: Christmas lights, seafood feasts, and much more!